The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Data analysis

 Table~\ref{tab:light_yields} summarizes the results of the two methods described in the previous paragraphs.
-The results of the functional-form fit, even after implementing the correction for cross-talk photoelectrons, are $\approx 20\%$ and $40\%$ lower for $\sigma$ and finger tiles than the estimators provided by other methods.
+The results of the functional-form fit, even after implementing the correction for cross-talk photoelectrons, are $\approx 20\%$ and $40\%$ lower for $\sigma$ and finger tiles than the estimators provided by the other methods.
 It is hard to obtain a high-quality fit due to the complexity of the fit function.

-To further characterize the decrease in efficiency in the central region of the SCSN-81 $\sigma$ tile, the fiducial region is divided into a central fiducial region, defined by the requirement that $-30<x_\mathrm{hit}<0\unit{mm}$ and $-30<y_\mathrm{hit}<0\unit{mm}$, and a peripheral fiducial region, complementary to this central region; the light yield is then measured separately in the two regions, using the first two methods presented above.
+To further characterize the decrease in efficiency in the central region of the SCSN-81 $\sigma$ tile, the fiducial region is divided into two parts: central (defined by the requirement that ${-30<x_\mathrm{hit}<0\unit{mm}}$ and ${-30<y_\mathrm{hit}<0\unit{mm}}$), and peripheral (complementary to the central region).
+The corresponding light yields are then measured separately in the two regions, using the two methods presented above.
 The efficiency profile suggests that the light yield should be smaller in the central region, which is farther from the wavelength-shifting readout fiber.
-This is indeed the case, and the observed drop of $\approx 3\%$ is expected to have a negligible impact on the energy resolution of the calorimeter.
+This is indeed the case; though the observed drop of $\approx 3\%$ is expected to have a negligible impact on the energy resolution of the calorimeter.